holy-8/cool_char_lang/README.md

 Quick info
 ==========

 Hello there!
-I am too lazy to document this thing properly.
-So here is some quick info.
+I actually documented this thing.
+It's not the best documentation, but whatever.
+It's located in `reference/documentation`.

 Run the code in terminal with:
 ```